 6. Is your personal data transferred overseas?

-Due to the global nature of KWM’s business operations, it may be necessary to send your personal data to other overseas KWM offices or third parties (as per section 5 above).
+Due to the global nature of KWM’s business operations, it may be necessary to send your personal data to other overseas KWM offices or third parties (as per section 5 “Who do we share your personal data with?” above), unless we have specifically agreed to retain your personal data within a particular jurisdiction.
 This may be the case where your instructions require an opinion from a local law expert in another jurisdiction, or else because KWM has centralised the management/administration of its processes in another country for efficiency (for example, our website is hosted on Microsoft Azure servers in China and Hong Kong).

 Some of the countries where your personal data is transferred have a different standard of data protection than the country in which you are situated.
 However, we have put in place contractual or other appropriate protections to ensure that your information is safeguarded to the same standards globally.